elastic/kibana/rfcs/text/0018_timeslider.md

 The Layer-TOC will indicate which layer is currently "time-filtered" by the timeslider.

-On a layer-per-layer basis, users will be able to explicitly opt-out if they should be governed by the timeslider or not.
+On a layer-per-layer basis, users will be able to explicitly opt-out if they should be governed by the timerange or not.
+This is an existing toggle in Maps already.
-This is relevant for having users add contextual layers that should _not_ depend on the `timeslice` (e.g. the entire trajectory of a vehicle), with layers that _do_ have to be governed by the `timeslice` selection (e.g. the actual location of that vehicle along the track within that `timeslice`).
+This is relevant for having users add contextual layers that should _not_ depend on the time.

 #### 2.3.3 Omitting timeslider on a dashboard